SPUR-TECH/uriskitchen/README.md

 - I then tested the functionality of said code for instance if it's a button then that button must send the correct data and redirect the user to the relevant page.
 - I made sure that if the user is authenticated then the log out will display in the NAVBAR and the relevant buttons are shown in the cart.
 - I made sure that all buttons to delete item and any other buttons are removed in the success page.
-- I deployed the site early so I could physically check the media query has be coded correctly to have the responsive ability required.
+- I deployed the site early so I could physically check the media query has been coded correctly to have the responsive ability required.
 - I then ask friends and family to use the site with no instruction to see from a different perspective and ideas from real people for bug hunting and improvements.
 - Tests were made to ensure the role based user could add, delete or update the admin page successfully.
+- Tests were also made to ensure the user could add, delete or update their comments successfully.
 - I then tested the site on Safari, Firefox and Chrome to make sure all was working correctly.

 - [Back to the top](#urais-thai-kitchen)